How to reduce your energy bills

 For both types of energy, wholesale costs make up the largest percentage of the bill, with these accounting for 34.5% of the average dual fuel bill in 2021, according to the latest Ofgem report.
 After wholesale costs, it’s network costs that contribute the most to the cost of your bill, followed by smaller contributors, like environmental and social obligation costs, operating costs and VAT.
 For the average dual fuel bill, only 0.93% is the supplier’s pre-tax margin.

-Although you won't always get you a better deal, switching can be worth considering when suppliers are able to offer competitive prices.
+If you’re wondering how to reduce energy bills, people’s first port of call usually involves finding a cheaper supplier.
+Although it won't always get you a better deal, switching can be worth considering when suppliers are able to offer competitive prices.

 With such high costs involved for suppliers, it’s easy to see why finding a bargain energy provider isn’t easy.
 In fact, there’s often quite a small difference between the less expensive and the more expensive providers.

-Having said that, since the market was opened up to competition fully in the 1990s, the number of suppliers has increased massively.
-There are now 49 energy suppliers to choose from in the UK, with around two-thirds of the market served by large legacy suppliers and the remaining third served by smaller, newer suppliers who are shaking things up a bit, both from a cost and an environmental point of view.
+There are now multiple energy suppliers to choose from in the UK, with around two-thirds of the market served by large legacy suppliers and the remaining third served by smaller, newer suppliers who are shaking things up a bit, both from a cost and an environmental point of view.
 So, if you do want to shop around for the best deal, at least you now have plenty of choice, and switching is much easier than it used to be.

 How to switch energy supplier